epi-analysis/SRCP_docs/docs/source/03-Taking-files-on-and-off-SRCP.rst

 - The source must be reputable
 - It must not contain malware

-You must explain why the uploaded file is necessary for your research.
+You must explain why the uploaded file is necessary for your research and complete the form `here <https://mrc-epid-dmt.atlassian.net/servicedesk/customer/portal/6/group/30/create/82>`__

 The SRCP Triage System
 ----------------------